ingvarhk/DesktopPencil/README.md

 # Desktop Pencil
 This python package will allow you to draw small images on your screen.
-You will be able to rotate and resize your image before drawing it.
-Desktop Pencil can draw many image file formats such as PNG, JPG, GIF and ICO.
+You will be able to rotate and resize your image before drawing them.
+Desktop Pencil support many image file formats such as PNG, JPG, GIF and ICO.
 Desktop Pencil is best at drawing small images with few pixels.

 ### Installation
 If you have PIP installed you can simply run this command: `pip install DesktopPencil`